karsubhranshu/SQL_SystemTables_Shared/README.md

 sys.all_parameters.docx -> The Description About sys.all_parameters View in SQL Server

 sys.all_sql_modules.docx -> The Description About sys.all_sql_modules View in SQL Server

+sys.all_views -> The Description About sys.all_views View in SQL Server